santoshD93/Google-Places-Enrichment-Tool/README.md

 Be mindful of Google API quota limits.

 🧼 Clean Shutdown
 Press Ctrl+C at any time to gracefully stop the script.
-All rows processed so far will still be saved to output.
+All rows processed so far will still be saved to the output.

 📦 Deployment Notes for Engineering
 - Python dependencies are isolated using venv